On this page

-As risk practitioners, working with decision makers throughout the organisation, you’ll need to be able to identify when a process will protect or create value, and when it is just an ‘overhead’.
+As risk practitioners, working with decision makers throughout the organisation, you’ll need to be able to identify when a process will protect or create value, and when it's just an ‘overhead’.

 For example, a process may be needed when

-- something needs to be achieved to a certain standard every time it is done
+- something needs to be achieved to a certain standard every time it's done

 - it matters when certain actors contribute their skill or knowledge in a complicated value chain

 - certain actions are done over and over again in every part of the organisation